 Sheldon is a blue-collar town, with 41.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sheldon is a city of professionals, transportation and shipping workers, and managers.
 There are especially a lot of people living in Sheldon who work in teaching (10.05%), management occupations (9.48%), and sales jobs (5.52%).

-Sheldon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Sheldon does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Sheldon who are college-educated is close to the national average for all communities of 21.84%: 20.28% of the adults in Sheldon have a bachelor's degree or advanced degree.